djalbat/the-occam-user-manual/content/understanding-grammars/left-recursion.md

 The second of the definitions of the `expression` rule is left recursive, as previously pointed out.

 Here is the adjusted BNF with the left recursion eliminated.
-It is certainly not necessary to understand how this can come about:
+It is certainly not necessary to understand how this came about:

 ```
 expression            ::= expression_ expression~* ;